Boomi-Lightgate/embed-js/README.md

 # Embed JS React Example

-This templat utilzes Boomi Embed Js from the parent project as an example of how to implement the plugin using react.
-The project utilizes a users.json file to house authentication information for the users and is NOT intended to be production ready.
+This templat utilzes Boomi Embed Js plugin and serves as an example of how to implement the plugin using react.
+The project utilizes a users.json file to house authentication information and is NOT intended to be production ready.

 DISCLAIMER: This is a working example of the plugin and is intended for demonstration purposes on how to leverage the Embed Js Plugin.
 This example is not intended for production use.
 Please follow security best practices when storing or sharing passwrods, account id's or api tokens.